Mortgage Basics #Home Buying

 Key Takeaways

-• A home appraisal is an assessment of several factors to help determine a property’s fair market value
+• A home appraisal is a professional assessment of a property’s market value.

 Best Mortgage Rates